8 parts of speech definitions and examples

 There are four types of verbs.
 They are:

-For example, about, after, before, fast, slow, etc. Adverbs are underlined in the below sentences for easy identification:
+Let’s see some examples of adverbs and use them in sentences.
+About, after, before, quickly, fast, slow, etc. Adverbs are marked as bold in the below sentences for easy identification:

-• He has done his task before the boy.
+• He has done his task boy quickly.

 • They want to run fast.